-The workflow builder in Keyfactor Command is a powerful feature that allows you to manage certificate enrollments, renewals, and revocations end-to-end.
-Out of the box, there are workflow builder steps to require approvals for certificate enrollment and revocation requests, send email notifications, run PowerShell scripts, and run API requests as part of the request flow.
+The workflow builder in Keyfactor Command is a powerful feature that allows you to manage certificate enrollments, renewals, revocations, and additions or removals from a certificate collection end-to-end.
+Out of the box, there are workflow builder steps such as requiring approvals for actions like certificate enrollment and revocation requests, sending email notifications, and running Power-Shell scripts and API requests as part of the request flow.